th-duc/Global-Terrorism-Insights/README.md

 4. Once captured, the terrorists have the upper hand, so we may have to honor their demand

 ## DATA CLEANING
-I decided to drop columns that are either irrelavant to the scope of the analysis or contain overly specific details:
+I decided to drop columns that are either irrelevant to the scope of the analysis or contain overly specific details:
 -	`latitude`
 -	`longtitude`
 -	`INT_LOG`